UweGerdes/frontend-development/docker/README.md

 Create a directory `/srv/docker/mysql` to store the data outside the container and the image - if you recreate them the data is still there.

-TODO create a initial database with a SQL script.

 ```bash
 $ docker run -d \
 	-e 'DB_USER=demoUser' \